What is a Maxed-Out Credit Card?

-Maxing out a credit card means that the balance has reached the credit limit, and there is no more available credit.
+Maxing out a credit card means that the balance has reached the credit limit and there’s no more available credit.

 Maxed-out credit cards can negatively impact your credit score.

-Making credit card payments, even the minimum payment, can help you restore your credit score.
+Making credit card payments, even the minimum payment, can help your credit score.

 A maxed-out credit card is a credit card with a balance equal to the credit limit.
 So, if the credit limit on your credit card is $3,000 and you’ve spent that amount without paying anything toward the balance, you have a maxed-out credit card.